john-titor-master/bombcrypto-superbot/README.md

 ```

 You may create as many `.env` files as you need.
 For each account you run using Docker, give a different name when running the `docker run` command.
 For each bot, you need a **different** telegram key to communicate with them.
 All commands listed here a simple Docker commands, I highly recommend studying them at the official documentation and learn how it works.

+## Donations

+There is no need to donate to this project.
+I work on it just for fun.
+Its a hobby.
+But if
+you truly insist: BEP20 `0x2E11Fd7125876B3B34C54D13Bb815FFC719c438c`.